dongjuns/dongjuns.github.io/_posts/2020-09-08-P2-HowManyDatasetWeNeed.md

 # Project2.How Many Dataset We Need?
 It is very comfortable to make the model with a lot of dataset.
 But we already know, gathering enough dataset is very hard even we don't know that how many dataset we need.
+We just can assume that could be related with data by itself.
+As a recommendation, someone said 1,000 images each class.

 Dataset: MNIST fashion dataset
 dataset shape: (60000, 28, 28)